Augustine129/Primers-Assignement-1/README.md

 #### Reflection (as well as issues, challenges & resolutions)
 Where this task proved challenging was the spacing between the columns.
 In order to figure out the spacing I needed to use the getline function from primer 4 and 5 and implemented into the while loop which is the way to display information from the file and the closing file.

 ### Primer 7 - Sleep timer
 This primer required me to write a blocking function that would have a default value of 10 seconds.

 #### Reflection (as well as issues, challenges & resolutions)
 This challenge was easy to complete, I just had to know how to find the current thread of the sleep program.

 ### Primer 8 - Joining & Detaching threads
-This primer required me to create a program that initilises two threads, each with a unique timer function.
+This primer required me to create a program that initializes two threads, each with a unique timer function.
-The two threads needed to be initilised at different times.
+The two threads needed to be initialized at different times.
 Thread 1 with a timer of 5 seconds and thread 2 with a timer of 10 seconds.

 To help complete this challenge I needed to break the overall problem down into the following main task

 1. Create timers of 5 and 10 second duration on 2 seperate threads
 2. Joining these 2 Threads
 3. Detach Threads

 #### Reflection (as well as issues, challenges & resolutions)
 I was able to show a working implementation of threads being joined and detached.
 I was able to see that the thread was blocked until the first timer and the second timer had completed.

 ### Primer 9 - Joining & Detaching threads
-This primer required me to create a program that involved creating a car class that has with methods that allow the user to unlock and lock the car, turn the engine on and off.
+This primer required me to create a program that involved creating a car class that has methods that allow the user to unlock and lock the car, turn the engine on and off.

 To help complete this challenge I needed to break the overall problem down into the following main task

 1. Get input form the user
 2. Turning engine on
 3. Turning engine off
 4. Lock the car.
 5. Unlock the car if the engine is off and when the user decide to turn it off

 #### Reflection (as well as issues, challenges & resolutions)
-When I was running my code at first it was diaplying the wrong information in the console.
+When I was running my code at first it was displaying the wrong information in the console.
-However after implemting conditions to the function of the car lock.
+However after implementing conditions to the function of the car lock.

 ### Primer 10 - Joining & Detaching threads
-This primer required me to create a program that found the area of a rectangle, triangle and square using the "AreaOfShap"
+This primer required me to create a program that found the area of a rectangle, triangle and square using the "AreaOfShape"

 To help complete this challenge I needed to break the overall problem down into the following main task

 1. Work out the conditions needed to overload for each function.
 2. Create .size() functions for each shape.
 3. Finally show the result to the user.

 #### Reflection (as well as issues, challenges & resolutions)
- The reason why I decided to choose square, triiangle and rectangle because I could distinguish them by the amount of argument they each hold
+The reason why I decided to choose square, triangle and rectangle because I could distinguish them by the amount of argument they each hold

 ## Section 2 - Programming Paradigms
 Programming Paradigms such as procedural, object-oriented, functional, structured, declarative, imperative and event driven are a logical approach used during software development that is used to show how the programming language has been implemented.
 Many programming languages use multiple programming paradigms and some programming languages are designed so that they only follow one programming paradigm.
 # IMPERATIVE & DECLARATIVE PARADIGM:
 Imperative Paradigm is a paradigm of computer programming where the program describes steps that change the state of the computer an example of an imperative programming languages are C++, C#, Java, Python , PHP and more .
 Unlike declarative programming, which describes "what" a program should accomplish, imperative programming explicitly tells the computer "how" to accomplish it